jaddison06/cc/overview.md

 &&= | What the fuck do you think it does
 &#x7c;&#x7c;= | See above
-bool, true, false | Boolean keywords built into the syntax
+bool, true, false | Boolean keywords built into the syntax Single-line function bodies | Function body doesn't have to be encased with {}